 Annual Program Registration: Most Nation events require that your Annual Registration be in effect and not expired.
 On the Event registration page you will be promtped to renew your annual membership if it will expire before the event you're registering for.
 Annual registration is not collected or offered outside of the Nation Event registration process.

 The annual Program Registration officially begins when you sign-up for your first Seminole Nation sponsored event and are only processed during the event's sign-up.
 You will be required to complete the annual Program Registration online before completing the events own online registration process.
 Completed Program Registrations are valid for one year.
 The nation's event registration system will automatically check for a valid annual Program Registration and ask that you renew only if your current Program Registration will expire before the event date.
-It is not necsessary to have an active annual membership to attend a tribeal night hosted by ya tribe.
+Annual memberships are valid through Jul 31st of each year.
 Any questions on registration can be directed to the Seminole Nation Indian Princess Nation Chief via email here.

 Program Registration fees are not based on how many children you have in the program.
 The fee is a per family fee.
-The fee covers one program year.
+The fee covers your program eligibility through July 31st of each year.
+Inidvidual events also require registration and carry event specific fees.
 See the above question for additional details.

 Costs: $45 per family, annually

 Additional Program Costs: The Seminole Nation Indian Princess program holds nation sponsored events throughout the year.
-Our major Fall and Spring Overnight Camp Outs typically run $100-120 per person.
-Other Nation events – run about $5 to $100.
+Our major Fall and Spring Overnight Camp Outs typically run $100-140 per person.
+Other shorter Nation events – run about $5 to $140.
 (Nation sponsored events require a family to have a current annual program registration.
 You'll be promted to renew it during event registration if it will expire before the event's date.)

 The Indian Princess program is ACTION-ORIENTED!
 Fathers and their daughters form tribes.
 Tribes contain anywhere from 10-15 fathers and their daughters.
 The tribe selects one father as tribal chief, along with various tribal positions delegated to the fathers.
 Typical volunteer tribal positions are Tribe Chief, Tribe Medicine Man, Tribe Wampum Bearer and Tribal Property Keeper.
 Throughout the year tribes will attend their own tribal events plus attend Seminole Nation sponsored events.